zflemingg1/Testing-For-SSL-Vulnerabilities-Misconfigurations/README.md

 # SSL-Vulnerabilities
-Scripts To Test For Various SSL Vulnerabilties/Misconfigurations
+Scripts To Test For Various SSL Vulnerabilties/Misconfigurations.
+Colour Coded output to make it easier to read for the user.

 ### Vulnerabilities/ Misconfigurations That Can Be Tested --> More To Come
 * 'Cacheable HTTPS response'